krebsalad/ProjectAbsoluteAccuracy/abb_ros/README.md

 - The version of industrial_robot_client in this project has calibration offset implementation.
 The official version doesn't, as of 4-12-2018.
 Follow issue:                 1. https://github.com/ros-industrial/industrial_core/issues/218.
 - The official version of abb_driver RAPID code always expects paths for external axes, if configured.
     1. https://github.com/ros-industrial/abb/pull/155
+- ROS_WARN and ROS_ERROR gives warnings when compiling.
+These warnings have to do with std::string logs.